 The rehabilitation service is available in hospital, at home and as an outreach service.
 We are also supported by pharmacists, dieticians, occupational therapists, heart failure and practice nurses and strongly encourage the involvement of partners, other family members and carers.

-If you have been admitted with a heart attack we will visit you to give you information and education before you are discharged home.
+If you have been admitted with a heart attack we will visit you to give you information and education before you are discharged home and you will be followed up by the community cardiac nurses.

 There are a number of cardiac rehabilitation nurses situated around Cornwall who can offer you help and support.
 They can provide telephone contact, clinic appointments and, if necessary, visit you at home.
 They will assess your recovery and offer advice and support.This may involve a exercise, education or support programme, specifically put together to meet your individual needs and wishes.